mobook/MO-book/intro.md

 # Hands-On Mathematical Optimization with Python

-Welcome to this repository of companion notebooks for the book *Hands-On Mathematical Optimization with Python*, which will be published by Cambridge University press in 2024.
+Welcome to this repository of companion notebooks for the book *[Hands-On Mathematical Optimization with Python](https://www.cambridge.org/highereducation/books/hands-on-mathematical-optimization-with-python/F15ABA8AF886E7E6F7444151F40683A1#overview)*, which will be published by Cambridge University press in October 2024.

 This book introduces the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these companion notebooks are to:

 * Provide a foundation for hands-on learning of mathematical optimization,
 * Demonstrate the tools and concepts of optimization with practical examples,